-John McDermond (1832-1868) it is believed was born in Clackmannan, Scotland, sometime in 1832.
+John McDermond (1828-1866) it is believed was born in Clackmannan, Scotland, sometime in 1828.
 Little is known of his life prior to service in the armed forces.
-He was attested into the 47th Regiment of Foot (Lancashire) in October 1846, aged just 14.
+He was attested into the 47th Regiment of Foot in Glasgow in October 1846, aged just 14.

 After being posted to the Crimea in 1854, John McDermond became the first member of the 47th Regiment of Foot to be awarded the Victoria Cross for his actions at the Battle of Inkerman on 5th November 1854.
 On that day, the commanding officer of the 47th, Lieutenant Colonel O’Grady Haly, led a charge against the attacking Russian column.
 After cutting down three of the enemy, he was himself unhorsed, bayonetted in the leg, and surrounded by the enemy.